AutoxingTech/axbot_rest_book/docs/reference/overlays.md

 # Overlays

-The `overlays` field is in GeoJson format.
-In this field, we can have virtual walls, virtual regions, auto-doors, dockers, cargo-load points etc.
+The `overlays` field of a map is in GeoJson format.
+It contains virtual walls, virtual regions, auto-doors, dockers, cargo-load points etc.

-To update the over of a map, see ['Modify Map'](./maps.md#modify-map)
+To update the overlays of a map, see ['Modify Map'](./maps.md#modify-map)

 The top level format is:

 ```json
 {